hmouthier/Quaternion/README.md

 Quaternion
 ==========

-Deal with quaternions in C++ projects (all algebric operations, rotation vectors or matrix into quaternions, ...)
+a C++ class to deal with quaternions (all algebric operations, rotation vectors or matrix into quaternions, ...)